logicmonitor/helm-charts/charts/lm-logs/README.md

 * FLUENT_KUBERNETES_METADATA_SKIP_MASTER_URL
 * FLUENT_KUBERNETES_METADATA_SKIP_NAMESPACE_METADATA

+#### User Defined Secret for LM credentials
+You can create a kubernetes secret with your LM credentials and pass the secret name to the chart.
+The secret must contain the following keys:
+- account
+- accessID
+- accessKey
+- bearerToken (if accessKey/accessID is not present in the secret) Also, the authMode needs to be set accordingly.
+If the secret contains accessID/accessKey, authMode should be set to lmv1, otherwise bearer (similarly it should be set for the configurable parameters).
 #### New deviceless logs k8s integration (beta)
 Note: This feature may not be available to all customers.
 To enable this feature set `fluent.device_less_logs=true`